 WordPress inevitably eliminated the threat and shored up defenses which will leave the future hackers looking for more ingenious ways to go about tricking well-defended systems.
 As was shown in this instance, it’s not always the most complexly coded attacks which bring them the most success, from time to time there is a sense in which it is more about being clever and finding small holes within the overarching framework which bring them the most success and make it increasingly difficult for websites to defend themselves.

 To conclude, though this particular WordPress exploit was nipped in the bud, it represents the overwhelmingly real threat which is presented by cyber-crime to websites.
 It also shows the urgency with which the imbalance of defense versus attack needs to be redressed, lest more serious and damaging attacks are allowed to be carried out.
 Hopefully, users will pick up, from events like this, that cybersecurity is vital.
+For license management in WordPress, you can use Appsero, for hassle-free software license management.

 Astra WordPress Security Suite, tailored for WordPress, provides a complete protection against License key vulnerability, XSS, SQLi, CSRF and 100+ threats.
 Our On-Demand Malware Scanner scans a website and flags the exacts files where the malware can be.
 Further, it takes only 10 minutes for the first scan and even lesser for subsequent scans.
 Get an Astra demo now!